prof3ssorSt3v3/mad9011/docs/deliverables/README.md

 />

 <Deliverable
-  title="Exercise 4 — Button Design"
+  title="Exercise 4 — UI Button Design"
   dueDate="Due: Tuesday October 1st @9:00pm"
   description="In this exercise, you'll delve into UI and user-centered design principles to create a set of buttons, strategically employing color theory and gradient tools to ensure they are visually appealing and enhance user interaction." linkType="paused"